makeplane/plane/README.md

 1. Clone the code locally using `git clone https://github.com/makeplane/plane.git`
 1. Switch to the code folder `cd plane`
-1. Create your feature or fix branch you plan to work on using `git checkout -b <freature-branch-name>`
+1. Create your feature or fix branch you plan to work on using `git checkout -b <feature-branch-name>`
 1. Open terminal and run `./setup.sh`
 1. Open the code on VSCode or similar equivalent IDE
 1. Review the `.env` files available in various folders.
 Visit [Environment Setup](./ENV_SETUP.md) to know about various environment variables used in system